King Kong Escapes: Legacy

 Toho wanted to use King Kong again after this film.
 King Kong was included in an early draft for the 1968 film Destroy All Monsters but was ultimately dropped due to the fact that Toho's license on the character was set to expire.
 Toho managed to get some use out of the suit, though.
 The suit was reused to play the character "Gorilla" in episode #38 of the Toho giant superhero show Go!
 Greenman.
-The three-part episode, titled "Greenman vs. Gorilla", aired from March 21, 1974 through March 23, 1974.
+The three-part episode, titled "Greenman vs. Gorilla", aired from March 21, 1974, through March 23, 1974.

 Toho would bring the character Gorosaurus into the Godzilla series in Destroy All Monsters, using the same suit from this film.
 The suit was reused again four years later (at this point in a dilapidated condition) to portray the character in episode #6 of the Toho giant superhero show Go!
 Godman.
-The six-part episode, titled "Godman vs. Gorosaurus", aired from November 9, 1972 through November 15, 1972.
+The six-part episode, titled "Godman vs. Gorosaurus", aired from November 9, 1972, through November 15, 1972.

-In the early 1990s when plans for a King Kong vs. Godzilla remake fell through, Toho had planned to bring back Mechani-Kong as an opponent for Godzilla in the project Godzilla vs. Mechani-Kong.
+In the early 1990s when plans for a King Kong vs. Godzilla remake, titled Godzilla vs. King Kong, fell through, Toho had planned to bring back Mechani-Kong as an opponent for Godzilla in the project Godzilla vs. Mechani-Kong.
 However, according to Koichi Kawakita, it was discovered that obtaining permission to use even the likeness of King Kong would be difficult.
 Kawakita stated:

 Toho wanted to pit Godzilla against King Kong because King Kong vs. Godzilla was very successful.
 However, the studio thought that obtaining permission to use King Kong would be difficult.
 So, it instead decided to use MechaniKong.
 Soon afterward, it was discovered that obtaining permission even to use the likeness of King Kong would be difficult.
 So, the project was canceled.
 MechaniKong was going to have injectors.
 A number of people were going to be injected into Godzilla while the robot was wrestling with him.
 They then were going to do battle with Godzilla from within while MechaniKong continued to do battle with him from without.
 There were going to be many different strange worlds inside Godzilla.
 The concept was very much like the one on which Fantastic Voyage was based.
+However, a rebuilt Mechani-Kong does appear in the Kodansha manga Godzilla, King of the Monsters (as the events of King Kong Escapes are canonical to the manga's continuity) by Dr. Mad Oniyama to help Mechagodzilla fight Godzilla, only to be destroyed by the Monster King in battle.